 Below are some pics from over the years of the Queen of Hearts Mansion.

-There have been several people who have attempted to bring this home back to live since Gaynelle passed, and while some major interior improvements have been made, the exterior has continued to deteriorate, as well as the foundation.
+There have been several individuals who have attempted to bring this home back to life since Gaynelle passed, and while some major interior improvements have been made, the exterior has continued to deteriorate, as well as the foundation.

 Storm Damage